Mango-mao/learngit/readme.txt

 Git has a mutable index called state.
 Git tracks changes.
 Git tracks changes of files.
-Creating a new branch is quick. hah. branches test.
+Creating a new branch is quick AND simple.